 - information about your personal accounts with us and about your accounts with other organisations such as other utility companies;

-- information about your spouses or partners with whom you are jointly liable for credit payments; and,
+- information about your spouse or others with whom you are jointly liable for credit payments; and,

 - where you are the owner, director or partner in a small business, information about your business.

-In addition, credit reference agencies may provide us with public information about you such as County Court Judgments, bankruptcies and Electoral Register Information.
+In addition, credit reference agencies may provide us with public information about you such as County Court Judgements, bankruptcies and Electoral Register Information.

 Your data privacy rights

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights, although they are all affected by different conditions and limitations: